VarenM/MSML641-HW3/README.md

 `models.py` = takes under 10 seconds on local machine

-Output: None; it simply sets up the methods to obtain an RNN
+Output: None; it simply sets up the methods to obtain different models

-`preprocess.py` = takes about a minute on a local machine (in colab it runs in seconds)
+`preprocess.py` = takes about a minute on a local machine (in Colab it runs in seconds)

 Output: checks if a tokenizer already exists in `data/processed` and if not creates a tokenizer and tokenizes/pads train/validate/test data.
 It also prints the location of all saved tokenized files and a report summary of preprocessed data statistics (e.g., avg. review length, vocab size)